z8-9CMlleru1bf5UYY1p_e4yjFA

 Single people all over the world are looking for love, yet so many singles can’t seem to find a mate.
-If you’re single, you may be familiar with the frustrations that often accompany dating and can sometimes lead to distress, despair and disillusionment.
+If you’re single, you may be familiar with the frustrations that often accompany dating and online dating that can lead to distress, despair and disillusionment.

 Many of my single clients know this struggle well and want to know how they can find a suitable partner.
 Some are on the endless online dating merry-go-round, while others feel more and more hopeless and bitter with every year that passes and they still remain single